 OUR STORY

-Our farming story is a lot like our love story.
-We fell in love while working closely outside in all elements with plants, animals and the land.
+Our farming story is our love story.
+We fell in love working outside in all elements with plants, animals and the land.
 Put simply, farming is our love language!
-Not only for each other but for our local community and the land.
-We are passionate about growing organic, nutrient dense food and sharing our farm and veggies with our community.
-Join our CSA, visit our pop-up market cart or get in touch.
-We love sharing our farm with others.
+Not only for each other but for our local community and the earth.

 Meet the Farmers